Fuentes de Andalucía

 Fuentes de Andalucía is a village located in the province of Seville, Spain.
-According to the 2012 census (INE), the village has a population of 7315 inhabitants.
+According to the 2012 census (INE), the village has a population of 7,315 inhabitants.

-In 2022, the village temporarily changed its name to Ukraine in response to a Russian invasion of the country.
+In 2022, the village temporarily changed its name to Ucrania (Ukraine) in response to a Russian invasion of the country.
 Numerous streets and locations were named after Ukrainian cities such as Kyiv, Odesa, Mariupol, Kharkiv, and Kherson.